The value of pensions and investments and the income they produce can fall as well as rise. You may get back less than you invested.

 Tax relief on pension contributions will boost your contractor pension

-There are direct tax benefits of contributing to a pension for a contractor.
+If you make pension contributions yourself, rather than having your limited company make them for you, there are direct tax benefits of contributing to a pension for a contractor.
 If you’re a basic rate taxpayer, you will receive 20p in tax relief for every pound you make in pension contributions.
 This means for every 80p you contribute to your pension, you’ll receive 20p in tax relief.
 As a result, a £1,000 pension contribution will only cost you £800.

 If you’re a higher rate taxpayer this increases to 40p in tax for every pound you pay in.
 You automatically receive basic rate tax relief, but you’ll need to claim back any extra through your tax return.
 If you pay tax at the 45% rate, you receive 45p in tax relief.